The Douglas County jail is presently overcrowded. There are two options to resolve this situation (or a combination of both):

-Treanor Architects have presented the County with a $30,000,000 jail expansion plan (excluding increased staff).
-Their plan will add 120 beds to the existing 187-bed facility.
+Treanor Architects have presented the County with a $46,000,000 jail expansion plan (excluding service on the debt) plus annual operational cost of $6,100,00/year.
+This plan will nearly double the capacity to lock up more people, adding 179 beds to the existing 187-bed facility.

 National research into the growth of jails reveals troubling trends that suggest that a study would be prudent in Douglas County:

 - There is little causal connection between improved public safety and an increased use of incarceration[i]

 - Nearly 75 percent of the population of both sentenced offenders and pretrial detainees are in jail for nonviolent traffic, property, drug, or public order offenses[ii]

 - No matter how disadvantaged people are when they enter jail, they are likely to emerge with their lives further destabilized and, therefore, less able to be healthy, contributing members of society[iii]

 Option 2: Address the reasons why people are in jail

 Jail experts hired by the John D. and Catherine T. MacArthur Foundation have assisted counties across the country to scale back and improve how their local jail is being used.
 These experts understand what drives growth and have a track record of bringing leaders together to find safe, effective alternatives to incarceration.
 In the face of momentum to spend $30 million on a bigger jail, a commitment to alternatives will take a leadership and vision in Douglas County.

 Justice Matters' Recommendations to deal with Jail Overcrowding include:1.
 Establish a Mental Health Crisis Center now.